Top Menu

 • Frequent urination

 Doctors diagnose multiple myeloma using lab tests, imaging tests, and a bone marrow biopsy.
 Your treatment depends on how advanced the disease is and whether you have symptoms.
 If you have no symptoms, you may not need treatment right away.
 If you have symptoms, you may have chemotherapy, stem cell transplantation, radiation, or targeted therapy.
-Targeted therapy uses substances that attack cancer cells without harming normal cells.
+Targeted therapy uses drugs or other substances that attack specific cancer cells with less harm to normal cells.

 NIH: National Cancer Institute